mrbbp/web-pacman-freeparty/README.md

 # Pacman (web)
 This is an online game of Pacman

 This fork was redesign for freeparty.
-Have redesigned characters (policemen, coke can, garbage) and new map (parking and meadow) this fork works on Chrome (who use svg pics), Firefox use png version who have not been updated.
+Have redesigned characters (policemen, coke can, garbage) and new map (parking and meadow).
+This fork works on Chrome (who use svg pics), Firefox use png version who have not been updated.
 It add too a __gamepad__ (browser api) for playing.

 ## Instructions